 to study B.A.
 Father Eugene Lafont of that college inspired Jagadish Chandra Bose to do study of natural science of Physics.

-Jagadish Chandra Bose went to England for studying medicine at London University after receiving his B.A in science from University of Calcutta
+Jagadish Chandra Bose went to England for studying medicine at London University after receiving his Bachelors degree in Science from University of Calcutta

 in 1879.
 But he repeatedly fell ill.
 So he had to discontinue the course.
 Through the recommendation of his brother-in-law, Ananda Mohan Bose, he studied Natural Science in Christ Church College, Cambridge.
-He received the natural science Tripos from Cambridge.
-He passed the Bachelor of Science Examination of London University also.
+He received the Natural Science Tripos from Cambridge.
+He also passed the Bachelor of Science Examination of London University.

 Career of Jagadish Chandra Bose

 Jagadish Chandra Bose was back in India.
 He joined as the professor of Physics of the Presidency College